-After streaming dozens of top-rated shows, I'm recommending the nine comedy podcasts I think everyone should download when they need a laugh.
-Ranging from a darkly comedic true crime podcast that's garnered over 51,000 ratings and an impressive five stars to a quirky, under-the-radar podcast in which a comedian slash judge settles everyday squabbles for ordinary people, these are the side-splittingly hilarious, laugh-out-loud funny shows that stand out from the rest.
+After streaming dozens of top-rated shows, we're recommending the 15 comedy podcasts everyone should download when they need a laugh.
+Ranging from a darkly comedic true-crime podcast that's garnered over 99,000 ratings and an impressive 4.7 stars, to a quirky, under-the-radar podcast in which a comedian slash judge settles everyday squabbles for ordinary people, these are the side-splittingly hilarious, laugh-out-loud funny podcasts that stand out from the rest.

 2 Dope Queens

-With over 10,000 ratings and a solid five stars, 2 Dope Queens is one of the top-rated comedy podcasts on iTunes.
+With over 11,000 ratings and a solid 4.8 stars, 2 Dope Queens is one of the top-rated comedy podcasts on Apple Podcasts.
 In each episode, hilarious hosts Phoebe Robinson and Jessica Williams discuss everything from sex and relationships to race and hair journeys.

 My Favorite Murder

-The hilariously morbid My Favorite Murder has garnered something of a cult following with over 51,000 ratings and an impressive five stars on iTunes.
+The hilariously morbid My Favorite Murder has garnered something of a cult following with over 99,000 ratings and an impressive 4.7 stars on Apple Podcasts.
 As the podcast's name suggests, hosts Karen Kilgariff and Georgia Hardstark discuss their favorite murders each week.

 Judge John Hodgman

 Comedian John Hodgman of The Daily Show presides over everyday squabbles in this side-splittingly hilarious podcast.
-With over 4000 ratings and five stars on iTunes, Judge John Hodgman is the under-the-radar comedy podcast you're not listening to (but should).
+With over 5,000 ratings and 4.8 stars on Apple Podcasts, Judge John Hodgman is the under-the-radar comedy podcast you're not listening to (but should).

-Boasting more than 13,200 ratings and five stars on iTunes, The Read is a must-listen for anyone looking to laugh.
+Boasting more than 19,000 ratings and 4.9 stars on Apple Podcasts, The Read is a must-listen for anyone looking to laugh.
 Hosts Kid Fury and Crissle weigh in on the latest happenings in pop culture with their sharp wit.

 Lovett or Leave It